 Stemnitsa is a delightful mountain village hugging the eastern side of Lousios Gorge.

 We stayed here in 2017 at Gartagani Guest House on the edge of the town where were made to feel very welcome.
 We had problems finding it [even with Google maps – der!].
 We must have looked pretty pathetic but a nice young man riding a motorbike showed us to the door.
 Breakfast was served in a wonderful vaulted cellar by candlelight due to a thunderstorm causing a brief powercut, we loved it.

-There are some lovely craft shops here and a pleasant square edged by Tavernas.
-There is a medieval church just off the square.
+There are some lovely craft shops in the village and a pleasant square edged with Tavernas and an impressive 19th century bell tower.
+There is a large medieval church just opposite.